 Fire Education and Information

 California is a very large state and during fire season news reports may make it seem that the whole state is burning.
-We are located hundreds of miles further north of what the media commonly refers to as "Northern California fires".
-During fire season, concerned visitors frequently ask if wildfires are impacting the redwood parks and whether it is safe to visit.
-Often, there is nothing to report apart from "It's all good here".
-The following sites and links provide upto date information on smoke / air quality, wildfire locations and size, and current conditions at the redwoods.
+That is not the case.
+Redwood National and State Parks is located hundreds of miles north of San Fransisco and what the media refers to as "Northern California fires".
+During fire season, concerned visitors wonder if wildfires are impacting us - and whether it is safe to visit.
+Often, there is nothing for our staff to report apart from "It's all quiet here".

 Fire Management Planning